hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 This is the first within the series of blog posts covering some aspects of tokenless zero-knowledge proof system-based in-EVM [Solana "light client"](https://docs.solana.com/proposals/simple-payment-and-state-verification#light-clients) state verification.

-Solana's September 2021 was enlightned by the launch of the second version of [Ethereum-Solana bridge](https://wormholebridge.com/).
+Solana's September 2021 was enlightened by the launch of the second version of [Ethereum-Solana bridge](https://wormholebridge.com/).
 A bridge of a proven architecture (a set of so-called "stakers" maintaining a relay cluster consistent), backed by a solid team with enough value "locked" within the